Ovingdean

-Ovingdean is a small, formerly agricultural village and former civil parish, now in the unparished area of Brighton, in the Brighton and Hove district, in the ceremonial county East Sussex, England.
-In 1921 the parish had a population of 476.
-On 1 April 1928 the parish was abolished and merged with Brighton.
+Ovingdean is a small, formerly agricultural village on the eastern edge of the city of Brighton and Hove in the ceremonial county East Sussex, England.

 Overview

 It has expanded through the growth of residential streets on its eastern and southern sides, and now has a population of about 1,200.
 Some of the current housing replaces earlier shacks of the type once found in neighbouring Woodingdean and Peacehaven, built after the First World War.
 It almost abuts Rottingdean to the south-east and Woodingdean to the north-east, but still has open downland on its other sides, on which may be found a golf course and Brighton racecourse as well as some residual farmland.

 The name, which is Old English for 'the valley of people associated with a man called Ōfa', shows that the village has existed since Anglo-Saxon times.
 Little seems to have disturbed its peace since.
 It is sometimes said to have been attacked by French raiders in the known incursion of 1377, but there is no hard evidence for this.
 The historic village is a conservation area.
-Its focus is the 11th century St Wulfram's Church.
-This dedication was only ever found in two other places in England (Grantham and Dorrington, both in Lincolnshire - it has vanished at Dorrington).
+Its focus is the 11th-century St Wulfram's Church.
+This dedication was only ever found in two other places in England (Grantham and Dorrington, both in Lincolnshire — it has vanished at Dorrington).

+In 1921 the civil parish had a population of 476.
+On 1 April 1928 the parish was abolished and merged with Brighton.